 \section{Crossover phase I}

-We describe in detail the properties of undoped ZGNRs in the COI phase, where $U \gtrsim t$ and $U\gtrsim \Gamma$ (the on-site repulsion $U$ is the dominant energy in this phase).
-The TO phase gradually changes into the COI phase as $U$ increases, as illustrated in Fig. \ref{phase_diagram_2}(e).
-In this phase, $\beta$ is nonzero, but its variance is significant, as shown in Fig \ref{correlation_spin_charge}(a).
-This phase has the following properties: (i) The disorder-induced change in the edge occupation numbers $\delta n_{i,\uparrow}= 1/2$ for one type of spin $\sigma$ is {\it entirely} transferred to the opposite edge, i.e., the zigzag edges are correlated in a nontrivial manner (see Fig. \ref{correlation_spin_charge}(c) for $\Gamma/U = 0.17$).
-However, the site positions $k$ on the opposite zigzag edges, where changes in $\delta n_{i,\uparrow}$ and $\delta n_{i,\downarrow}$ occur , do not coincide.
-(In contrast, these positions are correlated at the nearly same values of $k$ in the TO phase, as we mentioned before.)
-We believe that these edge transfer correlations between zigzag edges change the ground state entanglement pattern and yield a {\it nonzero fluctuating TEE}.
-The edge charge transfer correlations become weaker when the disorder is stronger (see Fig. \ref{correlation_spin_charge}(d) for $\Gamma/t=4$), leading to a smaller value of $\beta $ (see Fig. \ref{phase_diagram_2}(c)). (ii) Although the zigzag edge changes are fractional, $\delta n_{i,\uparrow}= 1/2$ (Figs. \ref{correlation_spin_charge}(b) and (c)), the A- and B-probability densities of the mixed chiral states responsible for this feature overlap, see Fig. \ref{TO}(c).
-Thus, fractional charges are ill-defined. (iii) For spin-charge separation to be present, charge transfers for both spins must occur at the same values $k$.
-These effects are not observed in the COI phase.
-Note that, the condition $S_z=\frac{1}{2}(n_{i,\uparrow}-n_{i,\downarrow})=0$ at site $i$ is not sufficient for spin-charge separation.
+We will provide a comprehensive description of the characteristics of undoped ZGNRs in the crossover I phase, with $U \gtrsim t$ and $U \gtrsim \Gamma$, where the dominant energy is the on-site repulsion $U$.
+The topologically ordered phase gradually changes into the crossover I phase as $U$ increases, as illustrated in Figure~\ref{phase_diagram_2}(e).
+In this phase, $\beta$ is nonzero, but its variance is significant, as shown in Figure~\ref{correlation_spin_charge}(a). {The crossover I phase exhibits the following notable properties:} (i) The disorder-induced change in the edge occupation numbers $\delta n_{i,\uparrow}= 1/2$ for one type of spin $\sigma$ is {\it entirely} transferred to the opposite edge, i.e., the zigzag edges are correlated in a nontrivial manner, as shown in Figure~\ref{correlation_spin_charge}(c) for a specific case of $\Gamma/U = 0.17$.
+However, the site positions $k$ on the opposite zigzag edges, where changes in $\delta n_{i,\uparrow}$ and $\delta n_{i,\downarrow}$ occur do not coincide.
+(This is in contrast to the topologically ordered phase where these positions exhibit correlations at nearly identical $k$ values.)
+We believe that these edge transfer correlations between zigzag edges modify the ground state entanglement pattern and yield a {\it nonzero fluctuating TEE}.
+The edge charge transfer correlations become weaker when the disorder is stronger (see Figure \ref{correlation_spin_charge}(d) for $\Gamma/t=4$), leading to a smaller value of $\beta $ (see Figure \ref{phase_diagram_2}(c)). (ii) Although the zigzag edge changes are fractional, $\delta n_{i,\uparrow}= 1/2$, {as shown in} Figures \ref{correlation_spin_charge}(b) and (c)), the A- and B-probability densities of the mixed chiral gap-edge states responsible for this feature overlap, see Figure \ref{TO}(b). {Consequently}, fractional charges are ill-defined in this phase. (iii) The presence of spin-charge separation necessitates that charge transfers for both spin types occur at the same positions $k$.
+However, these effects are not observed in the crossover I phase.
+It is essential to emphasize that the condition $S_z=\frac{1}{2}(n_{i,\uparrow}-n_{i,\downarrow})=0$ at site $i$ is not sufficient for spin-charge separation.
 To fulfill the conditions, well-defined fractional charges must exist.